 In April 2018, Kidlington Youth Football Club and RCL Leiderdorp enjoyed the 30th anniversary of a special relationship.
 They met for a football tournament at Easter 1989 and have continued ever since with annual exchanges, one year in Kidlington, the next in Leiderdorp.
 Special celebrations were held at Kidlington to mark the 30th year of this friendship.

-We enjoyed a day of celebrations on Saturday, 11th November 2017 to mark the opening of Leiden Square and the unveiling of a mosaic in the new Westgate shopping centre in Oxford.
-The developers agreed to our suggestion to name the new square after our Link.
-This means that Oxford’s two oldest twin city links have been recognised with squares – Bonn to the north and Leiden to the south.
 The day was marked by music from the Cutting Edge Big Band from Oxford and the K&G Stage Band from Leiden, and dancing from the Messy Jam troupe from Oxford.
 Hundreds of shoppers packed the square and the balconies above to enjoy the entertainment.
 The mosaic was designed by three young artists, Lauren Baldwin and Tamsin Corrigan, from Oxford, and Emma van Noort, from Leiden.

 All the latest news is included in the Link’s quarterly newsletter, published in March, June, September, and December.